-The Sonic Boost is a move utilized by Sonic the Hedgehog in newer Sonic titles starting with Sonic Rush.
-It is a rapid-acceleration move which allows Sonic to travel at vastly increased speed, activated by the button on the Xbox 360 version, the button on the PS3 and PS2 versions, and by swinging the Wii Remote on the Wii version.
+The Boost (ブースト), also known as the Sonic Boost (ソニックブースト) or the Super Boost (スーパーブースト), is a move utilized by Sonic the Hedgehog in newer Sonic titles starting with Sonic Rush.
+It is a rapid-acceleration move which allows Sonic to travel at vastly increased speed, activated by the press of a dedicated button.

 After its absence from Sonic Lost World, Boosting returns in Sonic Forces, though its fuel has reverted back to Wisps.
 In Tag Team stages, Sonic and the Avatar are capable of performing a special technique, known as the Double Boost, where the two characters boost together to clear through obstacles or to escape.
 Shadow the Hedgehog is also capable of using the Boost when being played as via the Episode Shadow DLC.